adityajhajharia/illum-matrix/README.md

 # illum-matrix
-matrix stimulation for parallel direction
+matrix stimulation for parallel direction of reality